 About the Instructors

 Victor S.Y.
 Lo is a seasoned Big Data, Marketing, Risk, and Finance leader with over 25 years of extensive consulting and corporate experience employing data-driven solutions in a wide variety of business areas, including Customer Relationship Management, Market Research, Advertising Strategy, Risk Management, Financial Econometrics, Insurance Analytics, Product Development, Healthcare Analytics, Operations Management, Transportation, and Human Resources.
 He is actively engaged with causal inference and is a pioneer of Uplift/True-lift modeling, a key subfield of data science.

 Jonathan Haughton (Ph.D.
-Harvard 1983) is Professor of Economics at Suffolk University, and Senior Economist at the Beacon Hill Institute for Public Policy, both in Boston.
-A specialist in the areas of economic development, international trade, and taxation, and a prize-winning teacher, he has lectured, taught, or conducted research in over a score of countries on five continents.
-His Handbook on Poverty and Inequality (with Shahidur Khandker) was published by the World Bank in 2009; and Living Standards Analytics (with Dominique Haughton) was published by Springer in 2011.
+Harvard 1983) is Professor and Chair of Economics at Suffolk University, Boston.
+A specialist in the areas of economic development, poverty, and taxation, and a prize-winning teacher, he has lectured, taught, or conducted research in over two dozen countries on five continents.
+His widely-cited Handbook on Poverty and Inequality (with Shahidur Khandker) was published by the World Bank in 2009; and Living Standards Analytics (with Dominique Haughton) was published by Springer in 2011.
 He has published 50 articles in scholarly journals, as well as a score of book chapters and over a hundred reports.
 His recent work with the National Institute of Statistics of Rwanda involves the measurement and analysis of poverty there.